What is the NYC Test & Trace Corps?

 A Contact Tracer may also visit you in person to check on your wellbeing.
 They will show you their identification card to prove they are a Contact Tracer.

 How does the NYC Test & Trace Corps get people’s information?

 If you were diagnosed with COVID-19, the NYC Test & Trace Corps received your information from the NYC Health Department.
 New York State law and the New York City Health Code require laboratories to send positive test results to the NYC Health Department.
 The NYC Health Department securely shared your information with the NYC Test & Trace Corps in compliance with privacy laws that allow this type of information to be used to protect public health and stop the spread of disease.

-If you were exposed to COVID-19, the NYC Test & Trace Corps received your information because someone with COVID-19 told a Contact Tracer that you were in close contact with them.
+If you were exposed to COVID-19, the NYC Test & Trace Corps received your information because someone with COVID-19 told a Contact Tracer that you were in close contact with them, or you were in a location where someone with COVID-19 may have exposed you.
 A Contact Tracer cannot tell you who told them you were a close contact.